samdighton/finalCapstone-/README.md

 To add a shoe input data as shown on the prompts.
 No need for any symbols of currency where it says price ect.,

 For the rest of the programme simply follow the prompts.
-The programme will update ass you go along
+The programme will update as you go along